 When the GEN MODE is not set to time rctl there are two general purpose outputs.
-The functions of these outputs is set using the GPO1 ASSIGNMENT and GPO2 ASSIGNMENT menu items.
+The functions of these outputs are set using the GPO1 ASSIGNMENT and GPO2 ASSIGNMENT menu items.
 The operation of both menus is identical so only the GPO1 Assignment menu will be shown.

-GPO1 ASSIGNMENT

-Gpo1 = rdr event Gpo1 = gen event Gpo1 = 1 pulse/sec Gpo1 = 1 pulse/min Gpo1 = ref failure The following descriptions indicate the how the GPO will function with each setting.

-Rdr event The output will activate for the GPO Duration when the reader time matches the REVT register and the event register is armed.
+GPO1 ASSIGNMENT Gpo1 = rdr event The following descriptions indicate how the GPO will function with each setting.
+Gpo1 = gen event Gpo1 = 1 pulse/sec Gpo1 = 1 pulse/min Gpo1 = ref failure Rdr event The output will activate for the GPO Duration when the reader time matches the REVT register and the event register is armed.
 See section 3.7.9.4 for information about setting the REVT register and arming it.
 Gen event The output will activate for the GPO Duration when the generator time matches the GEVT register and the event register is armed.
 See section 3.7.9.4 for information about setting the GEVT register and arming it.
 1 pulse/sec The output will activate for the GPO Duration at the beginning of each second of the generator time.
 The GPO Duration value such that the pulse is less than one half a second long.
 1 pulse/min The output will activate for the GPO Duration at the beginning of each minute of the generator time.
 Ref failure The output will activate when a proper Gen Lock video reference is missing.
-The output will remain active until the Gen Lock video returns.
+The output will remain active until the Gen

+Lock video returns.